List of YuYu Hakusho characters: Shizuru Kuwabara

 Shizuru Kuwabara (桑原 静流, Kuwabara Shizuru) is Kazuma's seventeen-year-old sister.
 She is an aspiring beautician and has a sixth sense even stronger than her brother's.
 It is Shizuru who recommends her brother see master Genkai for advice on the side effects of his sixth sense, getting him caught up in her tournament to find a pupil.
 Considerably down to earth and deadpan in most scenes, her role is mainly to act as the tough mother-figure to Kuwabara.
-Her role grows somewhat during the Dark Tournament, and appears again at the end of the series.
+Her role grows somewhat during the Dark Tournament.
+She appears again at the end of the series.
 However, in the anime she has a brief romantic connection to Sakyo as he saves her numerous times from demon guards at the stadium, and is given his lighter to remember him by as he dies in the stadium's destruction and takes over the role that Yusuke's mother had in the Sensui arc of the manga.
 Yoshihiro Togashi named Shizuru his favorite female character of the series "because she keeps her cool."

 Yukina

 Yukina (雪菜) is an Ice Maiden (氷女, Kōrime) and twin sister of Hiei, although she is unaware of their relation.
 As a member of a demonic family of winter spirits, she produces beautiful jewels through her tears.
-When she found out her brother was cast from the Ice Kingdom she escaped to the Human World.
-For the last five years Yukina has been held captive by Gonzo Tarukane, a member of the Black Book Club, who has become very wealthy through the jewels he forces her to make.
-Eventually she hardens her heart so as to prevent herself from crying even under extreme torture, prompting Tarukane to hire the Toguro brothers to aid him.
+When she found out her brother was cast from the Ice Kingdom, she escaped to the Human World.
+For the last five years, Yukina has been held captive by Gonzo Tarukane, a member of the Black Book Club, who has become very wealthy through the jewels he forces her to make.
+Eventually she hardens her heart to prevent herself from crying even under extreme torture, prompting Tarukane to hire the Toguro brothers to aid him.
 As an Underworld Detective mission, Yusuke and Kuwabara succeed in rescuing Yukina from Tarukane's mansion.
-Yukina returns attending the Dark Tournament to ask Kuwabara (who has a crush on her) and his friends for help finding her brother, and to offer her healing powers.
+Yukina returns to the Dark Tournament to ask Kuwabara (who has a crush on her) and his friends for help finding her brother, and to offer her healing powers.
 At the end of the series, Yukina is living with Kuwabara's family as a homestay.

 Asato Kido

 Asato Kido (城戸 亜沙斗, Kido Asato) is a fifteen-year-old human who, along with Yu Kaito and Mitsunari Yanagisawa, kidnaps Yusuke and takes him to the Fourth Dimensional Mansion.
-They developed superhuman powers as a result of the Demon Plane portal opened by Sensui and Itsuki and sought the aid of Genkai, who has them attack Yusuke, Kuwabara, Kurama and Hiei.
+They developed superhuman powers as a result of the Demon Plane portal opened by Sensui and Itsuki.
+He sought the aid of Genkai, who had them attack Yusuke, Kuwabara, Kurama, and Hiei.
 Kido's ability is Shadow (Shadō), which allows him to incapacitate someone by stepping on their shadow.
-It is shown that he also has some control over his own shadow, using it to spell out his attackers name after he is paralyzed by Kamiya.
+It is shown that he also has some control over his own shadow, using it to spell out his attacker's name after he is paralyzed by Kamiya.